sonic-pi-net/sonic-pi/etc/doc/articles/magpi/03-synth-riffs.md

 Pseudo Randomisation

-Sonic Pi's randomisation is not actually random it's what's called psuedo random.
+Sonic Pi's randomisation is not actually random it's what's called pseudo random.
 Imagine if you were to roll a dice 100 times and write down the result of each roll onto a piece of paper.
 Sonic Pi has the equivalent of this list of results which it uses when you ask for a random value.
 Instead of rolling an actual dice, it just picks the next